 Collective Redress within the European Union

-The Recommendation set out principles for an opt-in procedure, with limits on the damages that may be awarded, the disclosure of evidence and how such actions may be funded.
-Member states were invited to implement domestic procedures to provide a mechanism enabling consumers and businesses suffering loss and/or damage as a result of the infringement of rights granted by EU law, to bring collective proceedings against defendants, which should be “fair, equitable, timely and not prohibitively expensive”.
+The Recommendation invited member states to implement domestic procedures to provide a mechanism enabling consumers and businesses suffering loss and/or damage as a result of the infringement of rights granted by EU law to bring collective proceedings against defendants, which should be “fair, equitable, timely and not prohibitively expensive”.
 The Recommendation also identified a number of areas in which collective actions would be particularly valuable, including consumer protection, competition, environment protection, protection of personal data, financial services legislation and investor protection.

-Built into the Recommendation was a review process requiring the Commission to assess, by 26 July 2017, the implementation of the Recommendation on the basis of practical experience and to consider whether further measures should be proposed.
-To that end, in May 2017 the Commission issued a Call for Evidence on how the Recommendation was being implemented in practice, looking not only at experiences of collective actions but also at situations where collective action could have been appropriate but was not sought, in order to obtain views on the effectiveness and efficiency of collective actions procedures.
+In May 2017 the Commission issued a Call for Evidence seeking evidence on how the Recommendation was being implemented in practice.
+The review considered not only experiences of collective actions but also situations where collective redress could have been appropriate but was not sought, in order to obtain views on the effectiveness and efficiency of collective action procedures.

 The Commission’s report was published at the end of January 2018 and will have been disappointing reading for the advocates of a consistent approach across the EU.
-Although compensatory collective redress was found to be available in 19 member states, in over half of them it is limited to specific sectors, and mostly to consumer claims.
-Only Belgium, Denmark, Lithuania, the Netherlands, Portugal and the UK have taken a horizontal approach in their legislation, allowing for collective compensation proceedings across all areas, while nine member states do not currently provide any means by which claimants may collectively claim compensation in mass harm situations as defined by the Recommendation.
-The Commission therefore considered that although the Recommendation had achieved its aim of inspiring discussions across the EU about collective redress, it had resulted in only limited development of new legislation and access to collective redress mechanisms remains very unevenly distributed across the EU.
+Although compensatory collective redress was found to be available in 19 member states, in over half of them it was limited to specific sectors, and mostly to consumer claims.
+Only Belgium, Denmark, Lithuania, the Netherlands, Portugal and the UK had taken a horizontal approach in their legislation, allowing for collective compensation proceedings across all areas.
+Nine member states did not provide any means by which claimants could collectively claim compensation in mass harm situations as defined by the Recommendation.
+The Commission therefore considered that although the Recommendation had achieved its aim of inspiring discussions across the EU about collective redress, it had resulted in only limited development of new legislation and access to collective redress mechanisms remained very unevenly distributed across the EU.

 A New Deal for Consumers: "Representative action, the European way"